Arnold-approved Facts about his greatest role in Predator (1987).

 Like Arnold – who would later become Governor of California – Jesse Ventura actually lost a bet on set to Arnold and swore to one day run for office.
 Arnold, feeling bad about his friend having to sit in an office all day serving the people instead of bow hunting, decided to make things even by running himself.
 UAMC has unconfirmed reports that the two plan to run for even higher office next election with Arnold for President as Ventura as his VP.

 Fun fact, Bill Duke is in fact not Native American.
 He was insistent on his non-Native Americanism when he arrived on set and was relieved to find out that he had been cast as Mac and not Billy – who he was also pleased to see played by Sonny Landham who is actually of Native American descent.
 Both characters ultimately meet the same fate though.

 The idea for Dutch to cover himself in mud to lower his body temperature to trick the Predator was actually a way Arnold used to relax between takes.
 The practice dates back to Arnold’s central European Austrian roots as a means of relaxed hibernation during the tepid summer months.
 If the Predator had done its research, he’d have known this and brought something other than thermal recognition technology.

 Get to the Choppa

 While Predator was a tightly scripted masterpiece, director John McTiernan allowed a certain level of improvisation to the main actors.
 Written as “Get to the chopper” Arnold’s ad-lib to “get to the choppa” was so powerful on set that the editors decided to leave it in.

 What’s your favorite most ultimate fact about Arnold’s Predator?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!